ubclaunchpad/PromoPal-backend/README.md

 ```

 Then TypeORM will automatically create the schema drop the schema on every application launch.
-Make sure this line is uncommented in `App.ts` in the `loadSampleDBData` function for TypeORM to save the data when the application starts.
+Make sure this line is uncommented in `App.ts` for TypeORM to save the data when the application starts.
 After data is loaded,
 it is recommended to set `dropSchema: false`.

 ```